Tajikistan

 Despite the authorities' apparent plan to remain close to a balanced budget, the deterioration in the country’s public finances is likely to continue in 2024 before stabilising in 2025, in line with a maximum deficit of 2.5% of GDP.
 This trend reflects, above all, the ever-increasing capital expenditure (the main item of expenditure) needed to finance the construction of the Rogoun hydroelectric power station and other major infrastructure projects.
 It is also the result of the government maintaining the pervasive social spending policy (in particular in the energy and agricultural sectors) which has been in place since the pandemic.
 Despite the tax cuts provided for in the new tax code introduced in January 2022 (under the supervision of the World Bank), revenues are also set to rise, driven by economic growth (albeit at a slower pace) and the gradual abolition of certain inefficient tax exemptions, although they will not be able to offset the government's expansionary policy.
 The public deficit will be largely financed by external resources, by the extension of loans granted by China (the largest creditor) and the support of regional multilateral donors, reassured by the technical assistance provided by the IMF through its Economic Policy Coordination Instrument (EPCI) since February 2024 for a period of 22 months.
 Public debt, almost 90% of which is held abroad, will continue to fall, albeit at a much slower pace.

-The current account balance has returned to a slight deficit since 2023, after three years of surplus driven by record levels of remittances from the diaspora.
-The large deficits in the trade balance (-29.8% of GDP in 2023) and the services balance (-5.4% of GDP) are widening under the combined effects of slower export activity and the robustness of imports of consumer goods, inputs and services for infrastructure projects.
-These imbalances are no longer being fully offset by remittances from seasonal workers or expatriates in Russia and Kazakhstan (34.4% of GDP in 2023), the growth of which slowed in 2023 and is likely to decline further in 2024 and 2025 as they are no longer as welcome there since the Crocus City Hall terrorist attack.
-The current account deficit will be financed by grants and project loans, which are still largely concessional, from bilateral and multilateral partners so that foreign exchange reserves - equivalent to 7 months of imports at the end of 2023 - will remain at a comfortable level.
+After several exceptional years driven by record levels of remittances from the diaspora, the current account is expected to continue its return to balance, still showing a slight surplus.
+The large deficits in trade (-29.8% of GDP in 2023) and services (-5.4% of GDP) are widening under the combined effects of slower exports activity, despite high gold prices, and the robustness of imports of consumer goods, inputs and services for infrastructure projects.
+These imbalances are no longer as well offset by remittances from seasonal workers or expatriates in Russia or Kazakhstan (37.4% of GDP in 2023), the amounts of which are no longer as significant, not least because Tajiks are no longer as welcome there since the Crocus City Hall terrorist attack, perpetrated by fellow Tajiks.
+The current account deficit will be financed by grants and project loans, which are still largely concessional, from bilateral and multilateral partners so that foreign exchange reserves – equivalent to 7 months of imports at the end of 2023 – will remain at a comfortable level.

 Fierce repression by Emomali Rahmon's regime